Amishkakru/250Game/README.md

 # 250Game 🃏

-A personal implementation of the classic Indian card game "250" (Do-Sau-Pachaas) built using Java.
+A personal implementation of the classic Indian card game "250" (Dhai-Sau) built using Java.
 This project models the multiplayer logic and gameplay mechanics of the trick-taking game often played with 5 players in many Indian households.

 ---